F7-bit/Coffee_Sales_Analysis_Dashboard/README.md

-# Coffee Sales Analysis Dashboard
+# Coffee Shop Sales Analysis (Dashboard)

 ## Overview

-The Coffee Sales Dashboard is an Excel-based project designed to present insights to the regional manager of a coffee chain with three different stores.
+The Coffee Shop Sales Dashboard is an Excel-based project designed to present insights to the regional manager of a coffee chain with three different stores.
 The purpose of this dashboard is to facilitate discussions about store operations and identify opportunities for optimization.

 ### Objectives
 * Analyze sales performance across the three stores.